svfarago/pandas-challenge/README.md

 Applications used for the Pandas_Challenge:
 - Jupyter Notebook
 - GitBash terminal
+- Git Hub (to save versions and share code while in development)

 Similar applications may also work.

 == Operating Instructions =============
+Open file in Jupyter Notebook and play all rows.

 == List of Files ====================